Chukchi people: Subsistence

 In prehistoric times, the Chukchi engaged in nomadic hunter gatherer modes of existence.
 In current times, there continue to be some elements of subsistence hunting, including that of polar bears, seals, walruses, whales, and reindeer.
 There are some differences between the traditional lifestyles of the coastal and inland Chukchi.
 The coastal Chukchi were largely settled fishers and hunters, mainly of sea mammals.
 The inland Chukchi were partial reindeer herders.

 Beginning in the 1920s, the Soviets organized the economic activities of both coastal and inland Chukchi and eventually established 28 collectively run, state-owned enterprises in Chukotka.
 All of these were based on reindeer herding, with the addition of sea mammal hunting and walrus ivory carving in the coastal areas.
 Chukchi were educated in Soviet schools and today are almost 100% literate and fluent in the Russian language.
 Only a portion of them today work directly in reindeer herding or sea mammal hunting, and continue to live a nomadic lifestyle in yaranga tents.

+History and warfare

+The Chukchi engaged in frequent warfare with neighboring peoples, most notably the Koryaks, as well as with Eskimo communities on both sides of the Bering Strait.

+Conflicts with Eskimo peoples

+Before sustained Russian and other European contact, the Chukchi, Siberian Yupik, and Alaskan Inupiat maintained long-standing relationships characterized by both trade and armed conflict.
+Intertribal warfare and cross-strait raiding expeditions were common among the indigenous populations of the region.
+Anthropological records note that during these ancient conflicts, coastal communities often forged alliances across the strait and constructed fortified settlements on high ground to defend against sudden sea raids.